cardozorinald/JobOpening/README.md

 # JobOpening

-I have used SQL Express as my DataBase and Microsoft SQL Server Management Studio The Scripts of the Schema and the Data is added to the repo
+I have used SQL Express as my DataBase and Microsoft SQL Server Management Studio The Schema and Data Script called JobOpeningDBScript is added to the repo

 To run the scripts
 1: Open SQL Server Management Studio and connect to a SQL Express instance